matthieugomez/compress.ado/README.md

 		gzipuse "/mydata"
 		```

 -  OSX users can unzip/save in the RAM instead of a hard drive using the option "ram".

-This makes `gzipuse` and `gzipsave` almost as fast as the `use` and `save` commmand.
-Timings below on a 3Go file.
+-  Timings below on a 3Go file.

 	```
 	set rmsg on